To live with someone who is perpetually unsatisfied, unhappy, & seemingly unfulfilled is miserable indeed.

 How can that dog whose so happy to see you mean nothing?
 Doesn’t your cat make you happy as he purs loudly seeking safety in your arms?

-But, alas…Some people are never happy with what they have (always thinking back on things that were or looking onward to things that could be).
+But, alas…Some people are never happy with what they have (always thinking back on things that were or looking on to things that could be).
 Some people will spend their entire existence coveting what someone else has while ignoring what they have right in front of them.

 You can’t help someone who doesn’t want help 😦 And at this point in my life, I’m exhausted…& tired.